edmundito/ags-tween/docs/scripting/tween.md

 shared between the internal tweens and the custom tweens.
 This documentation does not distinguish `TweenBase`, however.

-# Instance Properties
+# Properties

 ## Duration

     readonly float Tween.Duration;

+Returns the duration in loops.
+This can be set with the `Init` function.

 ## EasingType

     readonly TweenEasingType Tween.EasingType;

+Returns the `TweenEasingType`.
+This can be set with the `Init` function.

 ## Elapsed

     readonly float Tween.Elapsed;

+Returns the `Elapsed` loops.

 ## FromValue

     readonly float Tween.FromValue;

+Returns the start value.
+This can be set with the `Init` function.

 ## StartDelay

     readonly float Tween.StartDelay;

+Returns the start delay.
+This can be set with the `Init` function.

+## Style

+    readonly float Tween.Style;

+Returns the `TweenStyle`.
+This can be set with the `Init` function.

 ## ToValue

     readonly float Tween.ToValue;

+Returns the end value.
+This can be set with the `Init` function.

 ## Value

     readonly int Tween.Value;

+Returns the current value as an integer.
+This is set primarily by the `Update` function.

-# Instance Functions
+# Functions

 ## GetProgress

-    import float GetProgress()
+    import float Tween.GetProgress()

-Returns the progress from 0.0 to 1.0.
+Returns the progress in a float value between 0.0 to 1.0.

 ## Init